griff-rees/made-mistakes-gatsby/src/pages/contact.md

        spellcheck="false"
        maxlength="255"
        placeholder="Your name"
-       title="How you'd like to be addressed; maximum 255 characters."
+       title="How you'd like to be addressed (maximum 255 characters)?"
        />
     </label>
   </div>